sabpereira/github-auto-release/README.md

 - [ ] Tests related to the changed code were executed
 - [ ] The source code has been coded following the OWASP security best practices (https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf).
 - [ ] Commit message properly labeled
-- [ ] There is a ticket associated to each PR.
+- [ ] There is a ticket associated to each PR